 To have fun and safety on the water Clinton is also a qualified professional boat captain (Coxswains), a PADI EFR Instructor and a Pool Lifeguard.
 For a more comprehensive list of these qualifications click on 100% Safety Commitment.

-Cristy Gearon is an AIDA Instructor and AIDA Judge (Level E) as well as being our commercial skipper (Coxwains Grade 1– Near Coastal) and boat mechanic for our own purpose-built freediving vessel.
+Cristy Gearon is an AIDA Instructor, AIDA Judge and 1 of 5 members who have been assigned by the AIDA Board to act on the AIDA Youth Commission.
+She is our commercial skipper (Coxwains Grade 1– Near Coastal) and boat mechanic for our own purpose-built freediving vessel.
 Cristy’s previous commercial experience in boating has been on fishing charters and sailing vessels.
 She also was awarded the MED 3 award (Marine Engine Driver’s qualification from TAFE proving that she’s not only not afraid to get her hands dirty – she actually likes it.
 Cristy is the sole operator of an eco-tour she runs called ‘Water’Bout’ which celebrates the beauty, diversity and ecological significance of South Stradbroke Island’s ‘Jumpinpin’ in the Southern Moreton Bay Marine Park.
-She holds a Bachelor of Education and has 11 years teaching experience working in the Primary, Secondary and Tertiary settings including mainstream, behavior units and the disability sector.
+She holds a Bachelor of Education and has 12 years teaching experience working in the Primary, Secondary and Tertiary settings including mainstream, behaviour units and the disability sector.
 When she’s not teaching freediving with Freediving Gold Coast or running her eco tour she’s teaching in local Gold Coast High School.
 She’s looking forward to the day that AIDA introduces freediving courses for children and their families so that families can grow as freedivers together.
 Cristy is 1 of only 4 female AIDA Instructors in Australia.

 “Freediving has a simplicity about it and it gives you an honest awareness of who you are and where you’re at.
 Few experiences can be that raw but still enjoyable.”
 Cristy